nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 ### Console Runner

 * The console now displays all settings used by the engine to run tests as well as the filter used to select tests.
-* The console runner accepts a new option --maxagents.
+* The console runner accepts a new option `--maxagents`.
 If multiple assemblies are run in separate processes, this value may be used to limit the number that are executed simultaneously in parallel.
 * The console runner no longer accepts the --include and --exclude options.
 Instead, the new --where option provides a more general way to express which tests will be executed, such as --where "cat==Fast && Priority==High".
 See the docs for details of the syntax.
 * The new --debug option causes NUnit to break in the debugger immediately before tests are run.
 This simplifies debugging, especially when the test is run in a separate process.